 We seek to encourage and empower entire families to better depend on God.

-The UPCI Family Ministries Council is a cooperative effort of Youth Ministries, Ladies Ministries, Apostolic Man, Children's Ministries, and the Office of Education and Endorsement.
+The UPCI Family Ministries Council is a cooperative effort of Youth Ministries, Ladies Ministries, Men's Ministries, Children's Ministries, and the Office of Education and Endorsement.
 Our mission is to coordinate the efforts of the UPCI’s focused ministries to children, youth, ladies, and men in order to serve our families holistically.
 Our resources are intended to enrich your family’s life and faith.

 The UPCI is a network of almost 42,000 churches around the world.
 UPCI World Headquarters is located in suburban St. Louis, Missouri.